agam778/github-to-telegram/README.md

 - Make a .env file/fill your environment variables like given in [`.env.sample`](./.env.sample)
 - Install all dependencies - `yarn; yarn install`
 - Run the bot - `yarn start`
 - Now go to your GitHub Repo's settings and add a webhook to your repo, fill the Payload URL with `https://<your-domain>/webhook` and Content Type as `application/json`.
-Keep the secret blank as it hasn't been implemented yet.
+- Enter Secret which you have entered in `.env` file.
 - Then save your webhook and tada!
 You are ready to go.

 Try Starring your repo/making a commit etc. and you will see the bot sending the message in the chat/channel!